GingerbreadDev/imgur-mirror-bot/README.markdown

 The bot only runs on major subreddits with frequent image submissions, or where requested by moderators & users.

+## FAQ

+**Q.** - Your "Upload Page" and "Direct Link" links both point to the same thing.
+**A.** - If you have RES (Reddit Enhancement Suite) enabled with the inline image viewer, it will intelligently transform imgur.com page links to direct image links.

 ## Tell me more
 You're free to contact me by messaging the bot: [Compose a Message](http://reddit.com/message/compose?to=imgur-mirror-bot)